What Is an SPF Record?

 Creating an SPF record helps combat spammers trying to use your domain as a cover to send spam or other harmful email to unknowing recipients.
 The fraudsters pretend to be your company, allowing them to phish your clients for private account information and/or abuse your brand's reputation.

 A proper SPF record will be checked by other servers and, when they discover spam disguised as your domain, the respective server will reject it.
-For more information on SPF record setup, click here.
+For more information on how to set up an SPF record, click here.